TakudzwaMike/africut-biltong/README.md

 It's still a work in progress as we try to find the design that will work for us and will be inherited by the store
 ##
 - Audit log
--
-## todo
-- simplify the management process

 # Built using sveltekit